awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 1. In the **Key Policy** section, under **Key Deletion**, select **Allow key administrators to delete this key** and then choose **Save Changes**\.
 **Note**
 If you do not see the **Allow key administrators to delete this key** option, this likely means that you have previously modified this key policy using the AWS KMS API\.
-In this case you must update the key policy document manually\.
+In this case, you must update the key policy document manually\.
 Add the `kms:ScheduleKeyDeletion` and `kms:CancelKeyDeletion` permissions to the key administrators statement \(`"Sid": "Allow access for Key Administrators"`\) in the key policy, and then choose **Save Changes**\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/kms-console-add-permissions-schedule-cancel-key-deletion.png)